chrs1885/Capable/README.md

 )
 * [Apple - Accessibility for Developers](https://developer.apple.com/accessibility/)

+## Contributions

+We'd love to see you contributing to this project by proposing or adding features, reporting bugs, or spreading the word.
+Please have a quick look at our [contribution gudelines](./.github/CONTRIBUTING.md).

 ## License

 Capable is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.